A Guide To Developing A Successful Brand Architecture

 4) CONVINCE & CONVERT PROCESS

 Once your leads are generated, you need to convert them so that your prospective customers will take action.
 These include customers buying your product, visiting your office, calling for a quote, and downloading a low-risk tool such as a guide.
-Other key components of this area include sales funnels, landing pages, opt-in email program, and online forms.
+Other key components of this area include sales funnels, landing pages, an opt-in email program, and online forms.

 5) GROW BUSINESS